ctkjose/robobo3dr1plus/sunlus8.md

 ### Mainboard ###

 The printer uses a [MKS](https://reprap.org/wiki/MKS_GEN_V1.1) like board.
-When it comes to asthetics and layout the board is mostly a cross-over with of  Creality CR10 boards, MKS Base 1.X and SKR.
+When it comes to asthetics and layout the board is mostly a cross-over with of Creality Ender 3/CR10 boards, MKS Base 1.X and SKR.

 ![BOARD PINOUT](S8_PINOUT.png)